 Members suggested he implement a system at association headquarters and share his experiences and findings with the general membership.
 So Duke took time to find out exactly what his members were looking for, and then started researching solutions.
 He got some recommendations from members who had implemented imaging, then surfed the Web, spoke to vendors, got references and started to zero in on a system.

 Another factor in the equation was vendor stability.
-With the explosive growth of electronic document management, new players were entering the market.
+With the explosive growth of enterprise content management, new players were entering the market.
 “We didn’t want to go with a system that was on the market today and then be gone next week,” Duke says.
-“The DocStar system offered that to us.”
+“The DocStar ECM system offered that to us.”

 Finally, Duke was looking for a cost-effective solution.
-Again, DocStar met the requirement.
+Again, DocStar ECM met the requirement.